Azure/AppService/_posts/2024-01-10-Deployment-Status-API-CLI.md

 ![Runtime Failed]({{site.baseurl}}/media/2024/01/deployment-runtime-failed.jpg)

 **Conclusion:**
 At present, this feature is available only for Linux App Service code deployments.
-Nevertheless, our team is actively engaged in expanding its reach to custom containers and beyond.
-Our roadmap includes extending this functionality to encompass various deployment clients such as GitHub and Visual Studio.
+This is a platform improvement and our roadmap includes extending this functionality to other deployment clients such as GitHub and Visual Studio.
 Stay tuned for forthcoming updates as we continue our efforts to smoothen your deployment journey on Azure App Service.